Advanced-Machine-Learning-UBonn/day_02_exercise_reinforcement_learning/README.md

 2.1 Let's consider a more challenging example next.
 Navigate to `src/train_table_Q_tictactoe.py` and finish the `TicTacToeBoard` class in `gen.py`.
 Use `nox -s test` to check your progress.
 When `tests/test_board.py` checks out without an error, this task is done.

 2.2 Set up a Q-Table-based agent and train it.
-To do so open `src/train_table_Q_tictactoe.py` and use a Python dictionary as your data structure for Q-Table.
-The dictionary will allow you to encode the board states as strings.
+To do so open `src/train_table_Q_tictactoe.py` and start with the main routine.
+Use a Python dictionary as your data structure for the Q-Table.
+The dictionary will allow you to encode the board states as strings and access them eaisly with `q_table[str(state)]`.
+Use `create_explore_move` when sampling random moves from the set of allowed moves.

 2.3 Implement the `create_explore_move` and `process_result` functions.
 Use `tests/test_explore_move.py` to test your code.

 2.4 Recycle your code from the frozen lake example to implement Q-Table (or dict) learning.
 Implement learning by playing games against a random opponent.
 The opponent performs random moves all the time.
-Use your `create explore move` function for the opponent.
+Use your `create_explore_move` function for the opponent.

 2.5 Stop sampling from the Q-table every time for your agent.
 Sample the agent with probability $\epsilon$ and perform an exploratory move with probability $1 - \epsilon$.
-Rember to use `jax.random.split` to generate new seeds for `jax.random.uniform`.
+Remember to use `jax.random.split` to generate new seeds for `jax.random.uniform`.

 ## Task 3: Q-Neural RL:
-3.1 Let's replace the Table with a neural network [2, Algorithm 1].
+3.1 Let's replace the Q-table with a neural network [2, Algorithm 1].
 For simplicity, we do not implement batching, this works here, but won't scale to harder problems.
 Re-use as much code from task two as possible.
 Open  `src/train_neural_Q_tictactoe.py`.
 Your `board_update`, `create_explore_move` functions are already imported.
 Recall the cost function for neural Q-Learning:

 $$